1

 =======

-raise TypeError("Arguments must be numbers")
+raise TypeError("Hero name must be a string")

->>>>>>> update-add-function
+>>>>>>> update-recruit

 Task 4: Resolve the conflict

-Edit calculator.py to combine both changes.
+Edit hero_registry.py to combine both changes.
 Remove ALL conflict markers (<<<<<<<, =======, >>>>>>>) and write the merged version you want to keep.
-For example, keep both the logging and the type check:
+For example, keep both the safety protocols and the mission logging:

-raise TypeError("Arguments must be numbers")
+raise TypeError("Hero name must be a string")

 Task 5: Complete the merge